s5uishida/build_srsran_5g_zmq/README.md

    device_driver: zmq                # The RF driver name.
    device_args: tx_port=tcp://127.0.0.1:2000,rx_port=tcp://127.0.0.1:2001,base_srate=23.04e6 # Optionally pass arguments to the selected RF driver.
 ```

-<a id="gain"></a>

-### Set ZeroMQ virtual radio driver channel gain to <= 0 dB

-When using the ZeroMQ virtual radio driver, the channel gain must be set to 0.0 dB or less.
+First, when using the ZeroMQ virtual radio driver, the channel gain must be set to 0.0 dB or less.
 ```yaml
 ru_sdr:
   device_driver: zmq                # The RF driver name.